OI Client Tom Farrell with his Alaska mountain goat.

 October, 2017

 I was looking for either a boat based hunt, or a late season mountain goat hunt in British Columbia.
-However, after researching my options, my Hunting Consultant at OUTDOORS INTERNATIONAL informed me about a late season fly-in hunt in Alaska where we are already at altitude.
+However, after researching my options, my Hunting Consultant at Outdoors International informed me about a late season fly-in hunt in Alaska where we are already at altitude.
 The guide can fly in with his own plane, and can move based upon where we see goats.
 I flew into Valdez.
 Lost the first day to high winds and couldn’t got to camp.
 Was able to check my rifle and it was spot on.

 Valdez, Alaska is breathtakingly beautiful